-I can’t remember exactly how I came across this recipe.
+I can’t remember exactly how I came across this recipe for tasty burritos.
 I think it came in an email or something from Taste of Home.
 It’s a quick and easy recipe.
 There really isn’t anything exciting about the ingredients.

 However, the way you cook this burrito is different, you fry it.
 So I think this is technically a chimichanga, but who cares what you call it, it’s good.
 Give this quick and easy recipe a try.
 (It’s even quicker if you already have taco meat)

 - 1 (16 oz) can refried beans

 - 6 flour tortillas (12 inches), warmed

 - 1 cup (4 oz) shredded Colby-Monterrey Jack cheese

 - In a large skillet, cook beef over medium heat until no longer pink; drain.
 Stir in taco seasoning.

 - In a small saucepan, cook refried beans over medium-low heat for 2-3 minutes or until heated through.